Using your personal information

 - If an organisation takes over all (or nearly all) of our business or assets, we may pass your personal information to them and we may pass details of any debt you may have with us to your future service provider.

-- To other parties connected with your account for example if you have provided a delegation of your authority or a power of attorney to a partner, relative or a friend to allow them to assist you in dealing with your account or to a person or organisation who has agreed to pay your bills.
+- To someone other than you who is connected with your account for example if you have provided a delegation of your authority or a power of attorney to a partner, relative or a friend to allow them to assist you in dealing with your account or to a person or organisation who has agreed to pay your bills.

 - We share information on a regular basis (including occupier details, property type and consumption data) and may (where relevant) share details of how frequently you top up your prepayment meter (if at all), for as long as you have an account with us, with the industry appointed TRAS Fraud Prevention Agency (including their sub-contractors (if any)) who will use that information and that of other customers (whether or not supplied by us) to check public and other databases they hold or have access to so that they can profile geographical, behavioural and other similar trends for the purpose of theft and fraud risk assessment and to generate leads based on that analysis which they will pass on to us for the purpose of preventing and detecting the theft of energy and the prosecution of offenders (“theft leads”).

 - The TRAS Fraud Prevention Agency will hold this information and may provide it to other energy suppliers (where you have an energy account with them) or to Ofgem and other industry bodies in accordance with agreed industry processes and the information may continue to be used even following termination of this agreement where you are supplied by a different supplier.

 - If we suspect or confirm that you have committed fraud or stolen energy by tampering with your meter or interfering with supply we will record this information on your account and where appropriate will share the information with the TRAS Fraud Prevention Agency who may also retain a record of the information.
 We may use this information to assist us in making decisions about your payment arrangements and the products and services we offer you in the future.

 - In order to process your application (for example when you apply to take supply from us or you move home), we will perform credit and identity checks on you with one or more credit reference agencies (“CRAs”) as well as using information we already hold about you for internal credit risk and debt management and to help us assess your ability to pay.
 Where you take products and services from us we may also make periodic searches at CRAs to manage your account with us.

 - We will continue to exchange information about you with CRAs while you have a relationship with us.
 We will also inform the CRAs about your closed accounts.
 We record your current balance and how you manage your account and may share this information for each type of fuel that you are supplied with by us with CRAs.
 If you owe us money and when requested do not repay in full and on time we may share this information with CRAs.
 This information may be supplied to other organisations (like banks, other utility companies, companies who offer you credit to purchase goods) by CRAs which may affect your ability to obtain credit.